 I know, it’s not easy to resist a chocolate fountain, with 200 kilograms of liquid chocolate.
 When you stand next to the fountain, you will probably think “Mmm …”.
 But refrain, people and museum staff will be watching you.

 The sweetest of the top museum tours in Europe.
 The Chocolate Museum in Cologne’s Old Town is visited by 600,000 people a year.
-You can see an exhibition that shows the whole way from harvesting cocoa to making the most beautiful sweets.
+You can see an exhibition that shows the whole process from harvesting cocoa to making the most beautiful sweets.

 You can learn more about the process of chocolate production, try delicious chocolate specialties in Chocolat Grand Cafe and buy freshly made chocolate souvenirs to remind you of this wonderful place and one of the best museums in Germany.